RobSargsyan27/taco.web/README.md

-# This repository is created in order to collect the samples of HTML code, that I made while I was learning HTML.
+# This repository for the web-page of the taco restaurant.
+It has three linked web-pages and is fully responsive to the device width.

-Taco folder collects three web-pages, that were made using moslty HTML.
+## The about.Project27 is a new project, which will be seperated soon!